CandyZQ/CS308_ScrollPlatform/doc/DESIGN.md

 ### Model
 The design goal is to create a model that is able to support 2D and 3D games.
 Specifically, we need to be able to record and update player and characters' states and positional information.
 As an extension, information for weapons, scoring, lives, inventory, dialogue, etc. should also be stored in the model.
 The model should also notify whenever its state got changed.

+### DataManagement
+The design goal is to create data management system to support 2D and 3D games.
+We need to save the data file of the ongoing game and update the data accordingly.
+Those data has to be stored and read from the disk whenever the game terminates or saving to disk action is taken place.

 # High-level Design